anitha-nagadasarink/random-password-generator/README.md

 This project developed with pure HTML and CSS mainly focused on Pure Javascript. <br/>

 On click of button Random password displayed  in input field and generated password and we can copy the password from input element.
-If the input value is less then 5 password not generated, instead error message displayed in input element.
+If the input value is less than 5 and more than 20 password not generated, instead error message displayed in input element.

 <br/>